SALTERS' FESTIVALS OF CHEMISTRY 2016 HAVE ENDED FOR THE YEAR

 The Salters' Festivals of Chemistry 2016 have drawn to a close after another successful year.
 The team at the Salters' Institute would like to say a big thank you to the students who participated and teachers and University staff who helped make the Festivals such a success in 2016!

 Further information about how to enter a team for the 2017 Salters' Festivals of Chemistry will be posted on this site on TUESDAY 29 NOVEMBER 2016.

 This prestigious annual event celebrates high levels of excellence within the science education sector.
-This year the Ceremony took place at Fishmongers’ Hall on Thursday 20 November 2014.
-200 guests attended the Prizegiving Ceremony and lunch reception.
+This year the Ceremony took place at Fishmongers’ Hall on Tuesday 15 December 2015.
+Over 170 guests attended the Prizegiving Ceremony and lunch reception.

-Awards were presented for the Salters’ Graduate Prizes, SALTERS-CLEAPSS National Awards for Science Technicians, Salters-Nuffield Advanced Biology (SNAB) Prizes, Salters Advanced Chemistry (SAC) Prizes, Salters Horners Advanced Physics (SHAP) Prizes, Salters’ City and Guilds Prizes and Salters’ Prizes for Exceptional Achievement in Physical Sciences.
+Awards were presented for the Salters’ Graduate Prizes, SALTERS-CLEAPSS National Awards for Science Technicians, Salters-Nuffield Advanced Biology (SNAB) Prizes, Salters Advanced Chemistry (SAC) Prizes, Salters Horners Advanced Physics (SHAP) Prizes and Salters’ City and Guilds Prizes.

 SALTERS' CHEMISTRY CAMPS COME TO A CLOSE AFTER A FANTASTIC 18 YEARS!

 The Salters’ Chemistry Camps have been running for 18 years with a total of 185 Camps taking place, hosted by 15 different Universities across all parts of the UK and 9,500 students have had the opportunity to participate.
 This has been a very successful project, but in order that the Institute can develop new projects in the run up to the Institute’s Centenary in 2018, as well as planning to expand the Festivals programme, it has been decided to end the Camps programme with immediate effect.